 Wikipedia is an online encyclopedia, created and updated by millions of volunteers around the world, who believe knowledge should be free and available to all.
-It is the only not-for-profit site in the top 50 and has become the world’s go-to site for information on all manner of topics – from the height of the Eiffel tower in Paris, to the World Cup results of 2018; from daily COVID-19 cases in Russia, to the storyline of Bhutanese Oscar contender in 2022, Lunana: a Yak in the Classroom.
+It is the only not-for-profit site in the top 50 and has become the world’s go-to site for information on all manner of topics – from the height of the Eiffel tower in Paris, to the World Cup results of 2018; from the number of COVID-19 cases in Sweden, to the storyline of Bhutanese Oscar contender in 2022, Lunana: a Yak in the Classroom.

 While the site is known for its "anyone can edit" ethos, there are a range of rules and protocols that editors must follow.
 These protocols have been developed by the community over the past two decades and work well to prevent the site being used for propaganda, misinformation or self-promotion.
 However they can also be a barrier to participation.